 ILAs allows real time sampling of pre-selected signals during FPGA runtime, and provided and interface for setting trigger and viewing samples waveforms from the FPGA.
 For more information about ILAs, please refer to the Xilinx guide on the topic.

-MIDAS, in its targetutils package, provides annotations for labeling signals directly in the Chisel source.
+The midas.targetutils package provides annotations for labeling signals directly in the Chisel source.
 These will be consumed by a downstream FIRRTL pass which wires out the annotated signals, and binds them to an appropriately sized ILA instance.